 What are the benefits of digital impressions?

-Digital optical impressions significantly increase efficiency, productivity and accuracy, and make it possible for Dr. Huang to e-mail the virtual impression to the laboratory, rather than send a traditional impression or stone model via regular mail.
+Digital optical impressions significantly increase efficiency, productivity and accuracy, and make it possible for Dr. Huang to submit the virtual impression via a secured web portal to the laboratory, rather than send a traditional impression or stone model via regular mail.

 Other benefits of digital impressions include: